camicroscope/GSOC/README.md

 **9) Project Schedule**

 Break the timeline into periods of approximately 7 days.
-Be clear if you have planned for a long or short project.
+Be clear if you have planned for a full-time or half-time project.

 **10) Planned GSoC work hours**